fauna/faunadb-ruby/README.md

 ### Creating a Client

-All API requests pass through a `Fauna::Client` Creating a client requires either a token, a server key, or a client key.
+All API requests pass through a `Fauna::Client`.
+Creating a client requires either a token or an admin, server, or client key.

 ```ruby
 server_key = 'ls8AkXLdakAAAALPAJFy3LvQAAGwDRAS_Prjy6O8VQBfQAlZzwAA'